manwar/theweeklychallenge/content/blog/map-tube-experimental.md

 <br>

-Since this is experimental feature, I didn't want to touch the [**master copy**](https://github.com/manwar/Map-Tube).
+Since this is an experimental feature, I didn't want to touch the [**master copy**](https://github.com/manwar/Map-Tube).

-I could have created a branch and made the changes there but I decided not to.
+I could have created a branch and made the changes there but I decided against it.

-Reason, I am not sure about the future of this experiment as of today.
+Why?
+Because as of today, I'm not sure what the future holds for this experiment.

-Therefore, I decided to create separate repository for experiment purpose in the [**GitHub**](https://github.com/manwar/Map-Tube-Experimental) which is a copy of `Map::Tube v4.07`.
+Instead, I chose to create a separate repository on [**GitHub**](https://github.com/manwar/Map-Tube-Experimental) purely for experimental purposes.

+It's based on `Map::Tube v4.07`.

-Let's do the real work, we have added a new optional attribute `units` to the `Map::Tube` package.
+Let's get to the real work.

+We've added a new optional attribute `units` to the `Map::Tube` package.

 <br>